-The table below gives guidance on the language in the objectives and policies in the whole Isle of Wight AONB Management Plan 2019-24.
-This aims to give greater understanding of the role of the Isle of Wight AONB Unit, the Isle of Wight AONB Partnership and the individual Partners.
+The table below gives guidance on the language in the objectives and policies in the whole Isle of Wight AONB Management Plan 2025-30.
+This aims to give greater understanding of the role of the Isle of Wight National Landscape team, the Isle of Wight National Landscape Partnership and the individual Partners.

-KEY WORD INTERVENTION PROPOSED Ensure The objective or policy is fundamental (due to legislation or best practice) to the continued conservation and enhancement of the Isle of Wight AONB and every effort will be made by the Unit and Partnership to deliver the appropriate outcome.
+Key Word Intervention proposed Ensure The objective or policy is fundamental (due to legislation or best practice) to the continued conservation and enhancement of the Isle of Wight AONB and every effort will be made by the Unit and Partnership to deliver the appropriate outcome.
 Encourage The objective or policy requires the co-operation of a number of parties to deliver the appropriate outcome including, but not exclusively, the Isle of Wight AONB Unit, Partnership or Partners.
-Support The Isle of Wight AONB Partnership will consider the use of its own time and resources to achieve the appropriate outcome with the help of other organisations.
-Promote The Isle of Wight AONB Partnership will use its influence and profile to help deliver the appropriate outcome.
-Monitor The Isle of Wight AONB Partnership will encourage organisations to collect data across the designation with a view to reporting conclusions relating to Isle of Wight AONB condition to inform the conservation or enhancement of the Isle of Wight AONB.
+Support The Isle of Wight National Landscape Partnership will consider the use of its own time and resources to achieve the appropriate outcome with the help of other organisations.
+Promote The Isle of Wight National Landscape Partnership will use its influence and profile to help deliver the appropriate outcome.
+Monitor The Isle of Wight National Landscape Partnership will encourage organisations to collect data across the designation with a view to reporting conclusions relating to Isle of Wight AONB condition to inform the conservation or enhancement of the Isle of Wight AONB.